meganhng/seg4105_playground/project/deliverable1/README.md

 Once the confirmation is accepted, the action of the landlord are reflected on both the landlord's and renter's dashboard.
 If the landlord accepted a renter for a specific listing, it should reject any open rental requests for that listing.

-Renters should be able to view and manage all of their rental requests.
-This page should show their rental request status and allow the user to cancel their request if it's no longer valid.
+Renters should be able to view and manage all of their rental requests through a dashboard.
+This page should show the status of each rental request and allow the user to cancel their request if they're no longer interested.
 If the rental request is cancelled, this should also be reflected on the landlord’s rental request page.

 ![Alt text](image/rental-request-renter.jpg "Renter Request Dashboard")